 - Engage a good conveyancing lawyer – seek advice from a good property lawyer and ensure the ownership structure advice from your accountant is reflected in the contract of sale.
 An experienced property lawyer will conduct all the necessary searches and manage correspondence with the vendor’s solicitor to ensure the conveyance and settlement is managed as quickly as possible.

 - Engage a good property manager – a good property manager will do a lot more for you than simply place a tenant and collect the rent.
 They can increase your after tax returns by thousands each year.
 They will: regularly review the market rent and suggest how and when you should increase the rent; manage all income, disbursements and outgoings so you can prepare an end of year financial statement for your property that you can simply take to your accountant and process your tax return, saving you hundreds of dollars in accounting fees; deal with all legislative compliance issues and manage tenancy matters at arms-length, ensuring you don’t need to get embroiled in tenancy disputes, insurance claims or arrears matters.
-For a free appraisal of your investment property, please see our services page for more information.
+For a free appraisal of your investment property, please click here.